Compulsory Basic Training (CBT)

 Module E is where you put all the above into practice by riding on the road.
 You will go out on the road with an instructor two at a time with a radio link.
 You must do at least two hours of road tuition, which must include doing a U-turn and emergency stop.
 At the outset the instructor will give plenty of guidance and help, but towards the end of the time on the road the instructor will be looking to see if you can get safely from A to B without hurting yourself or anybody else.

 A DL196 (CBT) certificate will be issued upon successful completion of the course.
-The course begins at 9.00am and the training will finish at approximately 3 - 5pm.
+The course begins at 7:45am (Stourbridge, Abingdon, Reading and Oxford) or 8:00am (Wembley) and the training will finish at approximately 3 – 5:00pm.
 If it is not safe for you to out on the road the course will finish at the point where we feel that it would be more beneficial for you, the trainee, to come back on another day for further training.
 Advanced bookings are necessary and full payment is needed to secure a place.
-Trainees must bring a valid provisional/full licence with them and dress appropriately, i.e. strong jacket, long trousers (jeans etc.), and sturdy footwear and bring glasses, if normally worn.
+Trainees must bring a valid provisional/full licence with them and dress appropriately, i.e. strong jacket, long trousers (jeans, etc.), and sturdy footwear (boots) and bring glasses/contact lenses, if normally worn.
 Manual and automatic bikes are available – please specify.

 Note: To undertake a CBT course (as a novice), you will need to be able to ride a bicycle first.
 You will also need to have read and understood the Highway Code.
+You must also be able to understand and speak English to a reasonable level.
 If you do not complete the course on the first day, don’t despair, further training and/or motorcycle/moped hire is available at special reduced rate.
 Please bear in mind that most people do complete the course first time.